View related sites

 Find out how to understand your Statement of Results (for exams taken in February 2016 and after)

-Download a sample Statement of Results for Cambridge English: Preliminary
+Download a sample Statement of Results for B1 Preliminary

 Certificates are normally sent to exam centres within three months of the exam.
 Please contact your centre if you need to know the specific date.
 Your certificate can be awarded at different levels, depending on your achievement.